 Kakheti is one of the most popular places to visit in Georgia, and for good reason.
 It’s not the country’s only wine region, but it is the most productive.
 The sheer number of medium and large-scale wineries, family Maranis (cellars) and wine-producing monasteries makes the Kakheti Wine Route the best place to sample the width and breadth of Georgia’s wine industry.

 I’ve visited Kakheti more times than I can count.
-I’ve explored the area using public transport (marshrutka minivan), visited on various day and multi-day tours from Tbilisi, and most recently I drove myself around in a rental car.
+I’ve explored the area using public transport (marshrutka minivan), visited on various day and multi-day tours from Tbilisi, and most recently I have been driving myself around in a rental car.

 This guide brings together all my favourite parts of the wine region, organised into a logical 72-hour itinerary.
 As well as vineyards, monasteries and churches, it covers Kakheti’s most charming cities and towns, a few Soviet-era throwbacks, and plenty of other hidden gems.